-To reproduce, adults migrate to a western zone of the Tropical Atlantic.
-They spawn from October to Febuary and then return to higher latitudes.
-Juveniles remain in subtropical and temperate zones on both sides of the ocean.
+To reproduce, adults migrate to a western zone in the Tropical Atlantic.
+They spawn from October to February and then return to higher latitudes.
+Juveniles remain in subtropical and temperate waters on both sides of the ocean.

 The migration of tuna is influenced by small variations in the ocean.
-A warming sea may change the abundance and distribution of these species.
+A warming sea may change their abundance and distribution.